csantosbh/Lauen/docs/source/default_assets.rst

 The ``Factories`` class contains factory methods for Components and GameObjects:

-.. cpp:function:: shared_ptr<Component> Factories::componentFactory(const rapidjson::Value& serializedComponent)
+.. cpp:function:: shared_ptr<Component> Factories::componentFactory(shared_ptr<GameObject>& gameObj, const rapidjson::Value& serializedComponent)

-    Given a serialized version of the component, creates an instance of the corresponding component class and initializes its public fields with the serialized data.
+    Given a serialized version of the component and the game object to which it will belong, this function creates an instance of the corresponding component class and initializes its public fields with the serialized data.

+    :param gameObj: Reference to a shared_ptr pointing to the parent game object.
     :param serializedComponent: A serialized object with values for all public fields of the component.

 .. cpp:function:: vector<shared_ptr<GameObject>> Factories::gameObjectFactory(const rapidjson::Document& objects)